bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 I'm not talking about refactoring or making the code cleaner or prettier, I'm talking about making the code base as robust as it possibly can be, and finding and fixing bugs.
 Sometimes they're not talked about.
 Sometimes they're fixed in a way that people don't see.
-This to me is more important than adding new features, but that's personal other people have a project, this person is supposed to implement this bip, this person is supposed to bring this into the project, and that's fine.
+This to me is more important than adding new features, but that's personal other people have a project, this person is supposed to implement this BIP, this person is supposed to bring this into the project, and that's fine.
 And generally I see my role is reviewing those things.

-Stephan: 00::32:01
+Stephan: 00:32:01

 And I think it's fair to point out that there are debates even amongst the community about how much change Bitcoin should have right, I don't want to get too political, but it's almost like a similarity of like progressives and conservatives.
 You have like people who just say no, just focus on the reliability and then maybe there are other people who have let's say this big new feature, that they that they want.
-And so I suppose there are, even on Bitcoin core, there are people with a different focus
+And so I suppose there are, even on Bitcoin Core, there are people with a different focus.

 Jon: 00:32:31